https://www.wemakescholars.com/blog/how-to-save-money-after-taking-an-education-loan

 You need to have an understanding of the part-payment and pre-closure policies of the lender from whom you're taking an education loan and having this knowledge beforehand will help you plan an early repayment which means the lesser interest paid to the bank the more savings you can do.
 Let us see how to save money on student loans through part-payment and pre-closure

 - Part-payment - Part-payment means paying the bulk amount towards your education loan so that you can reduce your principal.
 NBFCs and private banks have this 6 months lock-in period from your first disbursement during which you can not do any part-payment.
 After 6 months you can do part-payment as many times as you want by paying the documentation charges of around 2K to 5K.
-Government banks on the other hand do not have any such lock-in period, you can do part-payment the next month from your first disbursement.
+Government banks on the other hand do not have any such lock-in period, you can do part payment the next month from your first disbursement.

 - Pre-closure - As the name suggests pre-closure means where you close your loan way before your repayment tenure.
 It is similar to part-payment but you pay the entire loan amount in one go before your repayment tenure.
 Again NBFCs and private banks have this 6 months lock-in period and you can not pre-close your education during this duration, but there is no such lock-in period in Government banks.